 An EF-4 is characterized by wind gusts estimated between 267 and 322 kilometers per hour (166 and 200 miles per hour).
 Devastating environmental damage is also present, including destroyed homes and cars that have been blown away.

 An EF-5 is characterized by winds at or above 322 kilometers per hour (over 200 miles per hour).
 At this level, a tornado can lift homes off their foundations, strip bark from trees, and throw debris the size of a car through the air.

 The average tornado only stays on the ground for 5 minutes, and approximately 77% rate between EF-0 and EF-1, with about 95% below EF-3.
 Only .01% of tornadoes reach the highest category of EF-5.
 Even so, tornadoes can cause many fatalities and significant property damage at any level.

-Tornadoes cause approximately 80 deaths and more than 1,500 injuries annually.
+In 2021, there were 1,377 tornadoes that accounted for 101 deaths.
 The states in Tornado Alley tend to see the most severe of these storms and incur the most fatalities.